UmmItC/Article/NHNC/2025/writeup.md

 ![Bruteforce Progress](./images/Crackme/bf.png)

-It will take some time.
-(2thread about 30min~
+It will take some time. ( 2 threads about 30min~

 I set the password to be around line 777 in the wordlist.
 Since didn't want people guessing the password easily XD, so maybe I made it a bit challenging...